jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 Even at the highest levels of competition, many competitors never learned how to persist when faced with real challenges.
 Smart kids experience this all the time.

-{% include widgets/summary.html id="The-Fighters-Mindset" %}
+{% include widgets/summary.html id="Fighters-Mindset" %}

 ## Fixed vs. Growth Mindset